DPontes/CppND-System-Monitor-Project/README.md

 # CppND-System-Monitor

+The completion of this project requires the implementation of functionalities present in, but not exclusive to, the `linux_parser.cpp` file.

+Further information on the implementation is present in the `README.md` file in the `/src/` directory.

 Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 Follow along with the classroom lesson to complete the project!